zzinnovate/.github/profile/README.md

 ## What We Do

 Zzinnovate provides a batteries-included core for launching modern digital products.
 Built on Django and Wagtail with powerful custom modules, we deliver a ready-to-run system that lets organizations go from concept to launch quickly.
-Without compromising on quality or scalability.
+Without compromising on quality, security or scalability.

 **The Zzinnovate Core:**
 - Django and Wagtail core with powerful custom modules